rodrigogalura/tuner/docs/faq.md

 ## What happens on validation errors?

-API Igniter auto-formats them into a clean JSON structure.
+Tuner auto-formats them into a clean JSON structure.
 You don’t need to handle it manually.

 ---